 Officers shall hold their offices beginning May 1 until the following April 30 or until their successors are elected and take office.
+The regular May meeting will serve as their first meeting as an officer.

 Section 4.
 Number of Terms of Office.